Jmaharman/fsharp-a-beginners-guide/Lessons/day-16-lists-part-1.md

 The beauty of the above is that we haven't modified anything, it's a very efficient way of expanding a data structure.
 We continue to use the original list underneath, and thus only add a small amount of memory.

-If you want to add an item into the middle of the list, fsharp be able to re-use some of the list, but the other half would need to be created from scratch:
+If you want to add an item into the middle of the list, F# be able to re-use some of the list, but the other half would need to be created from scratch:

 ```fsharp
 let emptyList = Empty